Ethiopia Launches New Sustainable Intervention for Green Cities Development

 COMPOST will also help create new jobs, particularly for youth and women as well as SMEs and the private sector in general to work in recycling and an expanding sustainable compost market to support urban agriculture as well as urban forests.

-- Ethiopia Signs Three Financing Agreement with the World Bank
+- Ethiopia Signs Financing Agreements with the World Bank

-- Ethiopia Signs Grant Agreement with the Netherlands Government
+- Ethiopia Signs Financing Agreement with the World Bank

 - Ethiopia Launches New Sustainable Intervention for Green Cities Development